MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 - "All functions and modules should be documented with docstrings."
 ---

+> ## Prerequisites
+>
+> - Completed Using Branches - Exercise in Episode 2.
+{: .prereq}

 # Editing function to our package
 Let's look at one of the functions in our package.
-Open your `molecool/io/pdb.py` module in a text editor.
+Open your `molecool/functions.py` module in a text editor.
 The function `open_pdb` reads coordinates and atom symbols from a pdb file.

 ~~~
 def open_pdb(f_loc):